 Will The Last Tango feature any special new moves or improvisation?

-Flavia: It is the same for ballroom actually, every choreographed piece, the same rule applies: the man leads, the lady follows.
+Flavia Cacace: It is the same for Ballroom actually, every choreographed piece, the same rule applies: the man leads, the lady follows.
 Both roles are as difficult as each other.
 It is very difficult to lead and very difficult to follow and we spend years and years as ballroom and Latin dancers learning those skills.
 And in Tango it is exactly the same.

 Do you have any advice for aspiring dancers?
 What is the best advice you have ever received?

 Vincent Simone: You can learn from everyone.
 You don’t need “the best” dance teacher.
 We have been to the world championships and still we are never going to stop learning and developing.